nielsenjared/nielsenjared.github.io/content/blog/create-github-repository-first-commit/index.md

 After clicking `Commit changes`, we are routed back to the rendered README.
 We can see that our changes are reflected in the browser.

-Notice the alert message above our README stating that a new commit was made by me!
+Notice the alert message above our README: a new commit was made by me!

 ![](jarednielsen-forkyeah-github-repository-commit-17.png)